princeladdak/code-optimization-methods/README.md

 Computational complexity theory, studies the performance with respect to input data size.
 Trying to design algorithmic solutions that have the least / fastest dependence on data size, regardless of underlying architecture.
 Code optimization techniques, on the other hand, focus on the architecture and the specific constants which enter those computational complexity estimations.

-Systems that operate in Real-Time are examples where both factors can be critical.
+Systems that operate in Real-Time are examples where both factors can be critical (eg. [Real-time Image Processing in JavaScript](https://github.com/foo123/FILTER.js) , yeah i know i am the author :) ).

 ###General Principles